• Skip to primary navigation

 Nassau County College Planning With Novella Prep

 At Novella Prep, we provide personalized college planning for students in Nassau County, including Great Neck, North Hempstead, and Old Brookville.
-We can help you understand what colleges are looking for, how to prepare academically, and how best to leverage your unique talents and experiences for your application.
+We can help you understand what colleges are looking for, what the application timeline is, how to prepare academically, and how best to leverage your unique talents and experiences for your application.
 Contact us today to schedule a consultation, and let us help you reach your academic goals.

 Post navigation